 A tragic statistic

-Given the lack of support – and, of course, lots of men’s reluctance to seek it even if it were available – is it any wonder that one study found the suicide rate among men with prostate cancer is 4.24 times higher than for men in general, at 274.7 per 100,000 compared to the average of 55.32 per 100,000?1
+Given the lack of support – and, of course, lots of men’s reluctance to seek it even if it were available – is it any wonder that the suicide rate among men with prostate cancer is higher than for men in general?1

 It makes me feel even more ashamed that when I had to tell her about my diagnosis, the first thing I did was push her away, as I was no longer able to look after her as I always had.
 Thankfully her response was to hold me tight rather than thump me on the nose!